blazej25/measurements-app/flows-feature-requirements-analysis.md

   - [ ] calculate the number of measurement points given the formula in the table
   - [ ] understand the elaborate logic for figuring out the measurement point grid locations

+## Notes
+  - focus on the business logic first and make it testable